iluvjava/Maths/Notebook 2.0 obsidian/AMATH 581 Scientific Computing/Introduction to Fourier Transform Fourier Series.md

 **NOTE**:

-The Fourier Transform of the Gaussian is the Gaussian.
+The Fourier Transform of the Gaussian distribution is the Gaussian distribution.
-To compute the shifted multiplier for FFT derivative, this is the procedures for doing so.
+Below is an example of taking the derivatives for the Guassian distribution in the Fourier domain.

 ```matlab
 k = (2*pi/L)*(-N/2: N/2 - 1);  % The lower infinite and upper inifity on the fourier transform.
 k = fftshift(k);               % Must shift this or it's not working.